 - People from a Hand in Hand Parenting by Connection Starter Class or a talk/workshop

-- Hand in Hand Parenting has online support groups where you can reach out for a Listening Partner.
-Join one of our free discussion groups
+- Hand in Hand Parenting has a free space in our Hand in Hand Network where you can reach out for a Listening Partner.
+Create an account and join us there!

 - Or invest in a Parent Club Membership